And, yes, it does start with Chapter 0!

 A single shot rang out from beside the seventh fairway and echoed across the valley.
 A man fell to the ground.

-Some physicists propose the theory that whenever a universe encounters a choice between possibilities, another universe comes into existence and follows the alternative course...
+Some physicists hypothesise that whenever a universe encounters a choice between possibilities, another universe comes into existence; one universe takes one option, the other follows the alternative course...